The SEC proposal: An overview

-- Defining a cybersecurity incident as “an unauthorized occurrence on or conducted through an issuer’s information system” that “jeopardizes” an issuer’s “information system” or “information residing therein” is viewed by many commenters as too broad because it may include incidents where no injury or measurable impact has occurred to date.
+- Defining a cybersecurity incident as “an unauthorised occurrence on or conducted through an issuer’s information system” that “jeopardizes” an issuer’s “information system” or “information residing therein” is viewed by many commenters as too broad because it may include incidents where no injury or measurable impact has occurred to date.
 Accordingly, many commenters suggest that the definition of reportable cyber incidents be narrowed, e.g., to those events the issuer has determined to be a cause of a material impact to the company.
 In asserting that disclosure oriented around attempted attacks would be excessive, commenters did not appear to deny the importance of learnings internally from such attempts.

 - Some commenters suggest that the disclosure framework should reflect certain key points, e.g., state data breach statutes, the complexity of assessing materiality of cyber incidents, the need to allow issuers to remediate vulnerabilities before public disclosure, and an exemption for requests from law enforcement or national security agencies to delay disclosure.
-Notwithstanding that calls by many commenters for the SEC to harmonize its reporting requirements with other federal and state cyber incident reporting protocols is an important theme in the feedback, it is doubtful this will happen any time soon.
+Notwithstanding that calls by many commenters for the SEC to harmonise its reporting requirements with other federal and state cyber incident reporting protocols is an important theme in the feedback, it is doubtful this will happen any time soon.